josuehoenicka/platzi/react/README.md

 ### To Do:
-Watch 4th class && Install Create React App
+Watch 'Curso de Introduccion a React / 5th class'

 ### Next class:
-Curso de Introduccion a React / 5th class